 Here is a flavorful twist on the classic Deviled Eggs recipe.
 Worcestershire sauce, white wine vinegar, sugar and pickle relish really make this one of the best egg recipes.

 Deviled eggs make a great appetizer or snack.
+They are one of the most traditional side dish recipes for any holiday meal or family gathering.
+I have always thought deviled eggs were too plain, so here is a very flavorful egg recipe.
 Don’t forget to sprinkle paprika and chives on top for the garnish.

 Deviled eggs are more versatile than you think.
 Try dying the eggs for the holidays, like this Christmas edition.

 To make this deviled eggs recipe, you will need the following ingredients (scroll down to the recipe card below for exact amounts and directions):

 - white wine vinegar (you can also use red wine vinegar)